microsoft/TemplateStudio/specs/IdentityWizard.md

 ## Summary

-The main goal is adding two different features (optional and mandatory login) that allow developers to integrate authentication from the generated app.
+The goal is adding two different features (optional and mandatory login) that allow developers to integrate authentication from the generated app.
 The app will use [Microsoft Identity Platform v.2.0](https://docs.microsoft.com/azure/active-directory/develop/v2-overview) with the Microsoft Identity Client (MSAL) [nuget package](https://www.nuget.org/packages/Microsoft.Identity.Client/).
-When a login feature will be selected, a new step being available in Wizard to configure the identity with Azure Active Directory.
+When a identity feature will be selected, a new step being available in Wizard to configure the identity with Azure Active Directory.

 ## Optional Login and Mandatory Login templates

-### Select features
+### 1. Select feature

  - New Identity features category.
  - Two new login features, one for mandatory login in the app, one for optional login in the app.
 The difference between those two features is how the generated app will provide login/logout to the end user.